First in a series.

 What is an upper endoscopy?

-An upper endoscopy examines the esophagus, stomach, and beginning of the small intestine.
+examines the esophagus, stomach, and beginning of the small intestine.
 The procedure, also known as an esophagogastroduodenoscopy (EGD), is used to diagnose or treat conditions that affect the upper digestive tract.
-So, if you are experiencing symptoms such as stomach pain, nausea, vomiting, gastrointestinal bleeding, or trouble swallowing, an EGD can help your doctor figure out what’s going on.
+So, if you are experiencing symptoms such as stomach pain, nausea, vomiting, gastrointestinal bleeding, or trouble swallowing, an EGD can help your doctor figure out what’s go